 Union Bay Estates, formerly known as Kensington Island Properties, is a comprehensive development area within the settlement node of Union Bay (Electoral Area A – Baynes Sound – Denman/Hornby Islands).
-The development will have a variety of land uses including residential, commercial, institutional, recreational and resort amenities.
-The Union Bay Estates lands are 309 hectares (764 acres) in size.
+Covering 309 hectares (764 acres), the development is anticipated to create up to 2,889 dwelling units in the form of houses, secondary suites, carriage houses, townhouses and apartments.
+The development also includes areas for commercial, institutional, recreational and resort land uses.

 Master Development Agreement